zonneplan/KiBot/README.md

               Use `dnf_list` for ['dnf', 'dnl', 'dnp', 'do not fit', 'do not load', 'do not place', 'no stuff', 'nofit', 'noload', 'noplace', 'nostuff', 'not fitted', 'not loaded', 'not placed'].
               Use `dnc_list` for ['dnc', 'do not change', 'fixed', 'no change'].
     - `name`: [string=''] Used to identify this particular filter definition.
+- var_rename: Var_Rename
+        This filter implements the VARIANT:FIELD=VALUE renamer to get FIELD=VALUE when VARIANT is in use.
+  * Valid keys:
+    - `comment`: [string=''] A comment for documentation purposes.
+    - `name`: [string=''] Used to identify this particular filter definition.
+    - `separator`: [string=':'] Separator used between the variant and the field name.